1,879 related texts · 4 related myths · Page 3 of 40

 Jewish mysticism understands that feeling.
 It’s baked right into the cosmic process of repair.
 We’ve talked before about the Sefirot, the ten emanations of divine energy that struc...

 It all revolves around the letter Vav (ו).
 Yes, that simple, straight line that's also a Hebrew letter with a numerical value of six.
-The text states, "During the intermediate bles...
+The verse reads, "During the intermediate bles...

-In the Tikkun (spiritual repair)ei Zohar, a companion work to the Zohar, that foundational text of Kabbalah, we find an intriguing connection between the maror – that bitter herb w...
+In the Tikkunei (spiritual repair) Zohar, a companion work to the Zohar, that foundational text of Kabbalah, we find an intriguing connection between the maror – that bitter herb w...

-The Tikkun (spiritual repair)ei Zohar, that mystical, poetic expansion of the Zohar, paints a picture of just that scene, a constant stream of souls seeking entry, seeking voice.
+The Tikkunei (spiritual repair) Zohar, that mystical, poetic expansion of the Zohar, paints a picture of just that scene, a constant stream of souls seeking entry, seeking voice.
 I...

 It all revolves around the story of Jonah.
 We know the story: he runs from God, gets swallowed by a whale (or a giant fish, depending on the version), and eventually repents and fu...

-And it happened to King David himself, involving none other than the Ark of the Covenant.
-We find ourselves in Bamidbar (Numbers 7:9), where the Torah is describing the gifts given...
+It happened to King David himself, involving none other than the Ark of the Covenant.
+We find ourselves in Bamidbar (Numbers 7:9), where the Torah is describing the gifts given to ...

 It turns out, this isn't just good manners – it might be ancient wisdom!
 The Sifrei Devarim, a collection of early Jewish legal interpretations on the Book of Deuteronomy, teaches ...

 It all starts with the verse: "And this is the blessing..."
-Now, what does that seemingly simple phrase actually mean?
+What does that seemingly simple phrase actually mean?
 The text offers a couple of intriguing interpretations.
-The f...
+The first ...

 The Targum's version of (Numbers 23) reveals Bileam's inner strategy.
 When he looked at Israel, "he knew that strange worship was among them, and rejoiced in his heart."
 He spotted...